 Does this book speak to you?
 Find it and more in our online shop!

-Anti-Hate Anthology, by Spoken Word London (Spoken Word London, 2019)
+By Spoken Word London (Spoken Word London, 2019)

 What would you do with five minutes and a microphone?
 When Patrick Cash started his open-mic night, Spoken Word London, in a basement club in Dalston, five minutes was all you had.
-Five years on, Cash brings us this magnificently evocative collection of 58 poems from London’s most talented poets, each contributing their work to illuminate twelve different forms of discrimination: race, queer, womxn, mental health, masculinity, addiction, trans, ability, immigration, faith, age and class.
+Five years on, Cash and Hannah Gordon bring us this magnificently evocative collection of 58 poems from London’s most talented poets, each contributing their work to illuminate twelve different forms of discrimination: race, queer, womxn, mental health, masculinity, addiction, trans, ability, immigration, faith, age and class.
 In a world where hate seems inescapable, this Anti-Hate Anthology shines a light in the dark.
 It is a striking insight and a testament to the human in all of us.
 (15+ years)